francoisbirgand/Github-and-markdown-instructions/Github_markdown_instructions.md

 -   [I watched this one](https://www.youtube.com/watch?v=SWYqp7iY_Tc) and although it is basic it makes things rather clear
 -   [this one goes a little further](https://www.youtube.com/watch?v=HVsySz-h9r4) and is quite good
 -   Just type in google "GitHub beginner Youtube" and you will only have 27 million hits...!
--   By trying to load real files for your work.
+-   AND By trying to load real files for your work.
 This is where all the things you have seen will matter

 Starting a new repository
 -------------------------

 ### First steps: in your GitHub main page

-I have made quite a few mistakes when I tried to do this so if I can help so that you do not make the same mistakes, then I have done good!
+I have made quite a few mistakes when I tried to do this so if I can help such that you do not make the same mistakes, then I will have done something good!
 Eventually you will create a directory on your own computer where you will host all the files that you want to be tracked with GitHub.
-But before you do that, go to your GitHub page (you will have signed in and created your own page above), and click on repositories at the top of your page like below.
+But before you do that, go to your GitHub page (you will have signed in and created your own page above), and click on repositories at the top of your page like below (just right of the 'overview' tab).

 ![alt text](https://github.com/francoisbirgand/Github-and-markdown-instructions/raw/master/images/GitHub_main_page.png "FB_GitHub page")

-When you do this, you should get to a page that looks just like this:
+When you do this, you should get to a page that looks just like this:<br/>

 ![alt text](https://github.com/francoisbirgand/Github-and-markdown-instructions/raw/master/images/GitHub_repos_page.png "Repos GitHub page")